jlim61/W6_Weekend_Project/README/setup-notes.md

 Start working on creating your first flask end point.
 This will be denoted by @ (decorator) and tie it to the instance in this case @app. and then you have to choose what you are doing (POST, GET, ROUTE, etc.). in this case choose route and then you have to pass the endpoint: @app.route('/index) and then you will have to run a "def"

+for initial testing, create a db.py and you can use that to test.
+When testing, it will be better to create an insomnia collection.
+Create a collection in insomnia with a related name.

+Now start creating CRUD operations.
+These are basic operations like GET/POST/PUT/DELETE or think about it as GET/CREATE/EDIT/DELETE.
+You will need to set an end point for these and each one will run a different function.
+You can start off doing these all in the main.py file (runescape.py), but eventually you can break them off into their own separate files.
+Set up a resources folder. in there make another folder for each "table" -> in this case it's "users" and "items". inside the specific folders, set up a routes folder. you can also move the initial database info that you are testing with and move it into a db.py file.

+when importing libraries and instantiating them, make an __init__ file.
+Make an app folder and make an __init__ file in there.
+The __init__ file makes it a subdirectory.
+If there a folder with __init__ file, if we import that folder it will run that file.

+Next, inside each specific folder (in this case it's users and items) make it's own __init__ file.
+This will serve as a blueprint for each folder.